Buhera District

-Buhera District is a district in Manicaland Province, Zimbabwe.
+Buhera District is a district in Manicaland Province, in eastern Zimbabwe.

 Geography

 The district is located in Manicaland Province, in southeastern Zimbabwe.
 It is bordered by Chikomba District and Wedza District to the north, both in Mashonaland East Province.
-To the northeast lies Makoni District and Mutare District lies to the east.
+Mutare District lies to the east.
 Chimanimani District and Chipinge District lie to the southeast.
 Gutu District in Masvingo Province lies to the south and west of Buhera District.
-The district's main town, Buhera, is located approximately 170 km, by road, southwest of Mutare, the location of the provincial headquarters.
-Key towns include Buhera (district capital), Murambinda, Nyashanu and Dorowa.
+The district offices are located at Buhera settlement, Buhera, is located approximately 170 km, by road, southwest of Mutare, the location of the provincial headquarters.
+Key urban settlements include Buhera (district capital), Murambinda town, Birchenough Bridge and Dorowa mine.

-The Save River forms the eastern and northeastern boundary of the district with Chipinge, Chimanimani, and Mutasa districts.
-The Devuli River, a tributary of the Save, forms the southeastern boundary.
+The Save River forms the eastern and northeastern boundary of the district with Chipinge, Chimanimani, and Mutare districts.
+The Devure River, a tributary of the Save, and its tributary the Nyazvidzi forms the western boundary and chikomba district forms the northern and northwest boundary.

 Overview

 Buhera District is a rural district.
 The local economy depends mainly on farming.
 The main crops are: maize, millet (mhunga), roundnuts (nyimo) and groundnuts (nzungu).
 Cattle ranching is also practiced in the district.
 Although the rains are not very reliable, the area is fertile with several irrigation schemes for the populace to supplement their meager harvests.
 However the schemes are now in sorry state due to government neglect.
 The ranching and wildlife make life enjoyable and fruitful.
 The largest employer in the district is Dorowa Minerals, a phosphate mine, which employs about 300 people.

 The highest mountain in Buhera is Maremare near Mutiusinazita in Buhera South.